0xSero/partisia-docs/docs/pbc-fundamentals/byoc/onboarding-new-byoc.md

    the [system update contract in the browser](https://browser.partisiablockchain.com/contracts/04c5f00d7c6d70c3d0919fd7f81c7b9bfe16063620/proposeUpdate) create the vote you use the interaction: `PollUpdateType$INVOKE_CONTRACT(6)` vote with the generated RPC from the below form in field (7).
+8. After the creation of the proposal, we suggest you share your forms details with the community to make it easier for them to verify your proposal.

 For step 2 and 4 the form below allows using Metamask to send the transactions.